 Do you feel like getting your students to say please and thank you is an impossible task?
 Well, these books and videos are here to help with that!
 Each of the following resources is focused on teaching little ones to use good manners in their daily lives, making your life a little bit easier.

-This collection of books about manners pairs extremely well with The Encouraging Classroom curriculum.
+This collection of books about manners pairs extremely well with The Social Emotional Learning curriculum.
 Each book teaches kids how to have good manners in a unique way, which will further solidify their understanding of the effectiveness of a simple please or thank you.
-Within The Encouraging Classroom you will also find question and answer sheets that are super helpful post-read if that is something that interests you!
+Within The Social Emotional Learning Curriculum, you will also find question and answer sheets that are super helpful post-read if that is something that interests you!

 This post contains affiliate links for Amazon.
 By purchasing an item on the Amazon site using these links, I will receive a small commission on your purchase.
 For more information about my Disclosure Policy, please visit this link.